xaxxon/MeteorRestTutorial/tutorial.md

 `{{>TemplateName}}` is the Spacebars instruction to render the template called `TemplateName`

+## Run your code and see your blog post

+`> meteor`

+and point your browser at http://localhost:3000

 ## Check out and view code at this point

 To view code already written up to this point, first, clone this repository, then checkout the tag `Section1`